JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/operations.md

 ### Replicated topic with Avro schema causes errors?

-Confluent Replicator renames topics during replication, and if there are associated Avro schemas, they aren\'t automatically matched with the renamed topics.
+Confluent Replicator renames topics during replication, and if there are associated Avro schemas, they aren't automatically matched with the renamed topics.

 In the KSQL CLI, the `PRINT` statement for a replicated topic works,